JuliaStats/Distributions.jl/docs/src/multivariate.md

 ### MvLogNormal

-In addition to the methods listed in the common interface above, we also provide the following methods:
+In addition to the methods listed in the common intSFunc.erface above, we also provide the following methods:

 ```@docs
 location(::MvLogNormal)